The U.S. Food and Drug Administration (FDA) is set to propose a ban on specific…

 Do not ignore a safety recall.
 Further, if you suspect a safety defect you should alert NHTSA.
 Protect yourself and your loved ones from outstanding auto recall injuries.

 How The Carlson Law Firm can help

 Product liability cases are often complex cases, and take a highly experienced attorney to determine liability and aggressively pursue damages.
-Those who are harmed due to a defective product may be eligible to receive compensation for losses such as medical expenses, lost wages, lost future income, pain, suffering and much more.
+Those who suffer harm because of a defective product may be eligible to receive compensation for losses such as medical expenses, lost wages, lost future income, pain, suffering and much more.

 Don’t let another moment pass without an experienced, aggressive Defective Auto Products Attorney on your side.
-Here at The Carlson Law Firm, we will protect your rights and fight for your recovery after a serious injury or loss caused by an auto defect.
+The Carlson Law Firm has more than 40 years of success protecting your rights and fighting for you.
+Our qualified attorneys can help you through your recovery after a serious injury or loss caused by an auto defect.
 We work on a contingency basis which means you will not have to pay us unless we recover on your behalf.
 Contact us today for a free, no-obligation consultation.
 We care, we can help.